There have been several recent changes to the rules surrounding benefits.

 With effect from 6 April 2017 the way that we calculate your allowances for dependant children for housing benefit and/or council tax reduction has changed.

 If you have more than 2 dependant children, the amount of dependant allowances will be based on your entitlement to Child Tax Credit.
 If your Child Tax Credit is restricted on the amount of dependant allowance you receive, then your housing benefit and council tax reduction will reflect this.

-It is essential that when claiming Housing Benefit and/or Council Tax Reduction, you provide your Child Tax Credit Award letter from HMRC.
+It is essential that when claiming housing benefit and/or council tax reduction, that you provide your Child Tax Credit award letter from HMRC.

 If you have to pay council tax, you still claim this with us, use our online form.